-Gordon is an experienced business leader developing firms and individuals to differentiate themselves in competitive markets and minimal barriers to entry.
-Gordon's has held several executive roles at Merrill Lynch UBS, Deutsche Bank, NAB as well as NED and CEO positions in the private/family office sector.
+Gordon is an experienced business leader developing firms and individuals to differentiate themselves in competitive markets and sectors with minimal barriers to entry.
+Gordon has held several executive roles, including at Merrill Lynch, UBS, Deutsche Bank, NAB as well as senior management and non-executive board positions in the private / family office sector.

 Gordon runs his own consulting firm, inspiring organisations and people to grow rapidly.
 He is a sought-after presenter and regular innovator of thought-provoking outcomes.
-Passionate about Life Science, Gordon is board member and trustee of the Lungitude Foundation for Heart & Lung Transplants
+Passionate about life sciences, Gordon is board member and trustee of the Lungitude Foundation for Heart & Lung Transplant Recipients.